Best practices to avoid the spread of coronavirus for seasonal workers on fruit and vegetable farms

 Clear and regular communication between employers and employees is important to ensure that all workers understand the reasons for the measures being adopted in the workplace and is more likely to effect sustained behavioural change.
 Some examples of how to ensure good communication are outlined below.

 - Ensure new workers are fully briefed, in the appropriate languages, on all the symptoms of coronavirus, what to do if they experience symptoms and the measures put in place to prevent the spread of the virus

-- The most common symptoms of coronavirus are recent onset of a new continuous cough, a high temperature and/or a loss of, or change to, your sense of smell or taste.
-If you have these symptoms, however mild, stay at home and do not leave your house for 7 days from when your symptoms started or if you are not experiencing symptoms but have tested positive for COVID-19 you should self-isolate for 10 days from the day the text was taken.
+- The most common symptoms of coronavirus are recent onset of a new and persistent cough, a high temperature and/or a loss of, or change to, your sense of smell or taste.
+If you have these symptoms, however mild, you should self-isolate for 10 days from when your symptoms started or if you are not experiencing symptoms but have tested positive for COVID-19 you should self-isolate for 10 days from the day the text was taken.
 You do not need to call NHS 111 to go into self-isolation.
 If your symptoms worsen during home isolation or are no better after 7 days, contact NHS 111 online.
 If you have no internet access, you should call NHS 111.
 For a medical emergency, dial 999.
 If you have tested positive whilst not experiencing symptoms but develop symptoms during the isolation period, you must should restart the 10 day isolation period from the day you develop symptoms.

 - Wash your hands more often than usual, for 20 seconds, using soap and hot water, particularly after coughing, sneezing and blowing your nose, or after being in public areas particularly where other people are doing so.
 Use hand sanitiser if that’s all you have access to